Frequently Asked Questions

 possibility of playing on Tier II TB team) playing on the top team at Webster

-fields AAA teams.
+than they would playing on a secondary team at an AAA organization.
 Also note only players on the top team at an

 organization can apply for selection for district/regional camps at an

 organization (at age 14 and older).
-Players who are elite generally must move away at age 16 or 17 to play in the elite Tier II (NA) or I (USHL) Junior leagues in order to play at the professional or college level.
+Players who are elite generally move away at age 16 or 17 to play in the elite Tier II (NA) or I (USHL) Junior leagues in order to play at the professional or college level.
 Colleges generally do not offer freshmen hockey scholarships until their Junior eligibility is completed at age 20.

 Why does hockey cost so much?

 Ice time costs over $300 per hour and it goes up every year.
 Webster Youth Hockey contracts with the Webster Ice Arena to buy ice.
 The Webster Ice Arena Board, not Webster Youth Hockey, sets the ice price.

 Webster Youth Hockey fees generally contain costs for ice and development (practice, games and clinics) which is about 75% of our fees.
 Other major components include equipment and uniforms, referees, coach certification and league fees, and the remainder pays for the website, credit card fees, event promotion, insurance, etc. Webster Youth Hockey is run by volunteers who are not paid.